PdxCodeGuild/2019-09-30-full-stack-night/1 Python/labs/lab03-grading.md

 ## Version 2

 Find the specific letter grade (A+, B-, etc).
 You can check for more specific ranges using `if` statements, or use modulus `%` to get the ones-digit to set another string to `'+'`, `'-'`, or `' '`.
 Then you can concatenate that string with your grade string.

+## Version 3

+Extract the logic used to determine the grade and its qualifier (`'+'`, `'-'`, or `' '`) into functions.
+Additionally, use a while loop to repeatedly ask the user if they'd like to compute another grade after each computation.